 A savings account is a bank account that allows you to deposit and withdraw money and earn a variable rate of interest on it.
 Unlike a transaction account, savings accounts typically don't come with a debit or EFTPOS card, so the funds are generally less accessible.

-While you generally can’t transact with a savings account, most allow you to transfer money in and out of it at any time online.
+While you generally can't transact with a savings account, most allow you to transfer money in and out of it at any time.

-The table below features savings accounts with some of the highest interest rates on the market.
+The table below features some of the highest-interest savings accounts currently available on the market:

 Provider